s417-lama/ppopp21-preemption-artifact/README.md

 It will take tens of minutes to be completed, and a plot file (`chol_plot.html`) will be output.

 You can change the number of iterations through `REPEAT` variable in `chol/run.bash`.
+The result would heavily depend on the version of Intel OpenMP and MKL.

 ## HPGMG